Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Neutral L-stick bugs

 A number of air attacks in this game have buggy physics and they gain additional momentum if you keep L-stick neutral.
 Sometimes this effect is barely noticeable, but sometimes it makes your character's speed increase exponentially, resulting in incredibly fast movement.
-The most useful cases of neutral L-stick bugs are listed above, and more will be listed in the character-specific section... eventually, once it's written.
+The most useful cases of neutral L-stick bugs are listed above, and the rest can be found in the [individual characters section](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/character-notes.md)

 ### Dynasty running cycle bug